jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-You cannot find yourself by going into the past.
-You can find yourself by coming into the present.
+Trouble is only opportunity in work clothes.
-- Eckhart Tolle
+- Henry J. Kaiser

-Updated on: [8/29/2023]
+Updated on: [8/30/2023]
 <!-- #quoteEnd -->
 </pre>